ratify-project/ratify/docs/ratify-configuration.md

 ### Get Crds
 Our helms charts are wired up to initialize CRs based on chart values.
-After Ratify installation, you can use the kubectl command to review currently active configuration.
+After Ratify installation, you can use the `kubectl` command to review the currently active configuration.

 Sample command:
 ```bash